agj/dot-into/README.md

 into
 ====

-A small javascript utility function for Node that, by installing into a prototype, allows you to maintain left-to-right order in function calls, not only with methods but with any arbitrary function.
-Compare `third(second(first(obj)))` to `first(obj).into(second).into(third)`.
+A small javascript utility function for Node that, by installing into a prototype, allows you to maintain left-to-right order in function calls, using any arbitrary function almost as if it were a method of the object.
+Compare `third(second(first(a)), b)` to `first(a).into(second).into(third, b)`.

-into is a javascript implementation of [Reg Brathwaite's Ruby "into" idea][1].
-He already implemented it in his [Katy][2] library as the T method, but this is a more basic and focused approach with no added magic.
+*into* is a javascript implementation of [Reg Brathwaite's Ruby "into" idea][1] (read his blog post for illuminating insight).
+He already implemented it in his [__Katy__][2] library as the T method, but this is a more basic and focused approach with no added magic.

 [1]: http://weblog.raganwald.com/2008/01/no-detail-too-small.html
 [2]: https://github.com/raganwald/Katy